EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI: LLM versus Human Validation

 \subsection{Alignment with ChaosNLI Distribution}

-We compare the label distribution of model-generated explanations with human annotations from ChaosNLI \citep{nie-etal-2020-learn}, as the distribution aggregated from 100 annotators provides a softer representation that better reflects a reference ``gold'' distribution \citep{chen-etal-2024-seeing}.
-Specifically, we examine model distributions before and after validation against the crowdworker distribution, in order to assess whether the validation step improves the alignment of model outputs with human consensus.
-We employ Kullback-Leibler Divergence (KLD, \citealt{kullback1951information}) following previous works \cite{chen-etal-2024-seeing, chen2025rosenamellmgeneratedexplanations} to measure the discrepancy between distributions.
+Since HLV treats label distribution rather than a single label as the gold standard, we want to measure the similarity between label distributions derived from model-validated explanations with those from human annotations in ChaosNLI \citep{nie-etal-2020-learn}.
+The distributions in ChaosNLI are aggregated from 100 annotators, providing a softer representation that better reflects a reference ``gold'' distribution \citep{chen-etal-2024-seeing}.
+Specifically, we examine model distributions before and after validation against the crowdworker distribution to assess whether the validation step improves the alignment of model outputs with human consensus.
+We employ Kullback-Leibler divergence (KL, \citealt{kullback1951information}) following previous works \cite{chen-etal-2024-seeing, chen2025rosenamellmgeneratedexplanations} to measure the discrepancy between distributions.

 An appropriate threshold has a substantial impact on the resulting distribution.
-To assess this effect, we compute the KLD between the model-validated distributions and the ChaosNLI annotations across three validation scenarios and diverse validation thresholds.
+To assess this effect, we compute the KL divergence between the model-validated distributions and the ChaosNLI annotations across three validation scenarios and a range of validation thresholds.
 Results are presented in Figure \ref{fig:threshold}a.
-The point in the plot where the KLD curve is minimized corresponds to the validation threshold that yields the closest alignment with the ChaosNLI distribution.
-We observe a clear decreasing trend for most of the models with different prompting scenarios before the threshold reaches \textbf{$\tau$=0.8}, with this effect being more pronounced for the two larger models.
-However, as the threshold further increases, the alignment to human distribution weakens.
+A threshold of \textbf{$\tau$=0.0} represents the pre-validation condition, as the validation procedure does not permit negative scores.
+After validation, KL divergence generally decreases across most models and prompting scenarios as the threshold increases up to approximately \textbf{$\tau$=0.8}.
+This reduction is particularly pronounced for the larger models, indicating better agreement with the human label distribution.
+The point in the plot where the KL divergence is minimized corresponds to the validation threshold that yields the closest alignment with the ChaosNLI distribution.
+However, as the threshold increases further, the alignment with the human distribution weakens.
 This suggests that while a high validation threshold can filter out invalid information, an overly strict threshold may also inadvertently discard correct information.